BurkovBA/django-rest-framework-mongoengine-example/README.md

 Project structure
 -----------------

 The toplevel directory contains a single django project, called, ahem, `project`.
-Within it there are per-project folder called `project`, where global settings are stored, and a single django app, called `app`.
+Within it there are a per-project folder called `project`, where global settings are stored, and two django app, called `users` and `app`. `users` contains the user model and an example of authentication implementation, while `app` contains several API endpoints, demonstrating DRF-Mongoengine capabilities.